Kewz4/Shine/README.md

 # What does it do?
-Currently, this mod adds these features, **without shaders**:
+Shine adds these features, **without shaders**:
 - Selective Bloom
-- Colored lights
+- Colored lighting
-- Rim light (Outline around blocks)
+- Rim lighting (outline around blocks)
-- Custom disabled shading (Cartoonish look)
+- Optional disabled shading (cartoonish look)

 Little to **no performance loss** when enabled, with support for [Sodium](https://modrinth.com/mod/sodium).